DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id).md

 The column's index, data field, caption, type, or unique name.

 ---
-This method gets the options of the first column found by either of the below:
+This method gets the properties of the first column found by either of the below:

 * **Name**
 The [unique name](/api-reference/_hidden/GridBaseColumn/name.md '{basewidgetpath}/Configuration/columns/#name') of the column.